Plutonomicon/plutonomicon/numeric.md

 GT <~= GT = True
 ```

-Intuitively, the left natural ordering makes `EQ` the smallest element, and all the others are &#39;about the same&#39;.
+Intuitively, the left natural ordering makes `EQ` the smallest element, and all the others are 'about the same'.
 The right natural order on `Ordering` is instead this:

 ```haskell
 (<=~) :: Ordering -> Ordering -> Bool